TodePond/DreamBerd/README.md

 ```

 **New for 2023!**<br>
 We've added a new type of `ownership transfer` for NFT keys.
 It is done by hiring miners.
-Their salaries are from what we they from your blockchain.
+Their salaries are from what they get from your blockchain.
 Just use `$` instead of `&` for this.

 ```java
 //Donate us with ownership transfer!
 Ownership transfer is the best!